Applies from Thu 1 Sep 2022, 10.05am to Mon 6 Mar 2023, 12.53pm. Last reviewed: Tue 27 Sep 2022, 8.46am.

 All baiting locations will be identifiable by signs.

-Domestic pets are not permitted in NSW national parks and reserves.
-Pets and working dogs may be affected (1080 is lethal to cats and dogs).
+Domestic pets are not permitted in NSW national parks and reserve.
+Pets and working dogs may be affected, and 1080 is lethal to cats and dogs.
 Pets and working dogs in the vicinity must be restrained or muzzled and must not enter the baiting location.
 In the event of accidental poisoning seek immediate veterinary assistance.

-For further information please call the NPWS Tumut office on 02 6947 7000.
+For further information please call the NPWS Tumut area office on 02 6947 7000.